Quartz: Uses

-Quartz crystals have piezoelectric properties; they develop an electric potential upon the application of mechanical stress.
-An early use of this property of quartz crystals was in phonograph pickups.
+An early use of the piezoelectricity of quartz crystals was in phonograph pickups.
 One of the most common piezoelectric uses of quartz today is as a crystal oscillator.
-The quartz clock is a familiar device using the mineral.
+Also called a quartz oscillator or resonator, it was first developed by Walter Guyton Cady in 1921.
+George Washington Pierce designed and patented quartz crystal oscillators in 1923.
+The quartz clock is a familiar device using the mineral; it is simply a clock that uses a quartz oscillator as its time reference.
+Warren Marrison created the first quartz oscillator clock based on the work of Cady and Pierce in 1927.
 The resonant frequency of a quartz crystal oscillator is changed by mechanically loading it, and this principle is used for very accurate measurements of very small mass changes in the quartz crystal microbalance and in thin-film thickness monitors.